-Adjusting to Life in PEIWhen you first arrive in Prince Edward Island, you will be very excited about starting a new life in a beautiful, peaceful new place.
+Adjusting to Life in PEIWhen you first arrive in Prince Edward Island (PEI), you will be very excited about starting a new life in a beautiful, peaceful new place.
 But immigrating to a new country and moving to a new province can have its challenges.

 Making new friends, learning a new culture, improving your English/French language skills, and navigating how things are done in a new country can be challenging.
 But, remember, the challenges are worth the rewards!
-You have made an important decision and soon you will be feeling at home in Prince Edward Island.
+You have made an important decision and soon you will be feeling at home in PEI.

 Common stages of adapting to culture shock from Citizenship and Immigration Canada explains the common stages of adaptation you may feel when you arrive in PEI.